BallAerospace/cosmos-website/_docs_v5/autonomic.md

 ### Triggers

-Triggers are are logical components that are evaluated to true or false.
+Triggers are logical components that are evaluated to true or false.

 ![Triggers](/img/v5/autonomic/triggers.png)